mobizt/FirebaseClient/README.md

 `<UID>` The Task UID.
 See [Async Result](#async-result) section.

-- ### deinitializeApp or Firebase::deinitializeApp
+- ### App De-initialization

+This process resets all authentication information stored in the authentication task handler (`FirebaseApp`).
+The Firebase/Google Cloud services classes that bind the authentication credentials with it (using `FirebaseApp::getApp`) will be unauthenticated when performing the Firebase/Google Cloud REST API requests.

-Since v1.2.11, to deinitialize the `FirebaseApp`, call `Firebase::deinitializeApp` or static function `deinitializeApp` which the functions parameters are included the following.
+To de-initialize the authentication task handler, use `Firebase:App:deinitializeApp` or `deinitializeApp` which the functions parameters are included the following.

 ```cpp
 initializeApp(<FirebaseApp>);